-It wasn't only oil and gas jobs that saw a decrease in number at the beginning of the pandemic.
-What we also saw were jobs and service industries and jobs were face to face contact with the public more essentially forbidden by government for a long stretch of time.
-Either those jobs may have never come back or you or your spouse may have had jobs moved or changed as a result of the pandemic.
-The loss or diminution of income for you or your spouse has a direct relationship on the structure and stability of your marriage as well as on your overall happiness.
-Try and limiting stress during a pandemic when you are not financially secure and you are asking yourself to achieve a tough goal.
+It wasn't only oil and gas jobs that saw a decrease in number at the pandemic's beginning.
+We also saw employment and service industries and face-to-face contact with the public more essentially forbidden by the government for a long time.
+Either those jobs may have never come back, or you or your spouse may have had jobs moved or changed due to the pandemic.
+The loss or diminution of income for you or your spouse has a direct relationship with the structure and stability of your marriage as well as on your overall happiness.
+Try limiting stress during a pandemic when you are not financially secure and ask yourself to achieve a challenging goal.

-Overall, I think it is a situation where most people are on edge as a result of the pandemic and the fairly strict public health measures that have been implemented to respond to it.
+Overall, I think it is a situation where most people are on edge due to the pandemic and the reasonably strict public health measures that have been implemented to respond to it.
 People debate the efficacy of masks with regularity in our area and across the nation and world, but I don't think there's any doubt that seeing a person wear a mask is unsettling for most of us.
-These subtle and momentary bits of interaction with measures intended to prevent transmission of the virus I believe can ingrained themselves into our psyche and add to the overall unease that people experience as a result of the pandemic.
+These subtle and momentary bits of interaction with measures intended to prevent transmission of the virus can ingrain themselves into our psyche and add to the unease that people experience due to the pandemic.

-So, we have an environment where you and your spouse are constantly inundated with negative information, have concerns over your health, possibly have concerns about finances and are just generally in negative moods.
-Couple that with the fact that we are now on our 8th month of the pandemic and we have a potential recipe for disaster in your marriage.
+So, we have an environment where you and your spouse are constantly inundated with negative information, have concerns over your health, possibly have concerns about finances, and are just generally in negative moods.
+Couple that with the fact that we are now on our 8th month of the pandemic, and we have a potential recipe for disaster in your marriage.

 What can be done to turn the time and improve the quality of your marriage?

-Post nuptial agreements as a means to improve your struggling marriage
+Postnuptial agreements as a means to improve your struggling marriage

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog posts please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone and via video.
-Our attorneys can be found in the family courts of Southeast Texas with great regularity advocating on behalf of our clients. we take great pride in doing so and look forward to the opportunity to serve you and your family In the future.
+if you have any questions about the material contained in today's blog posts, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
+Our attorneys can be found in the family courts of Southeast Texas with great regularity advocating on behalf of our clients.
+We take great pride in doing so and look forward to the opportunity to serve you and your family In the future.